Check if you have to pay a debt

 If you borrow money or goods this way, the law that protects your rights is called the Consumer Credit Act.

-If a creditor hasn’t contacted you about a credit debt within the 6 year time limit they can’t force you to pay it back.
-They also can’t force you to pay if there were problems with the original agreement, for example if they didn’t include the right information about how the money would be paid back.
+If a creditor hasn't contacted you about a credit debt within the 5 year time limit in Scotland they might not be able to force you to pay it back.
+They also can't force you to pay if there were problems with the original agreement, for example if they didn't include the right information about how the money would be paid back.

 If you’re a guarantor for someone else